C. J. Anderson: 2015 season

 Going into the 2015 season, Anderson and Ronnie Hillman were the main running backs for the Broncos.
 Anderson started off the 2015 season slow without breaking 50 rushing yards in a single game through Week 6.
 On November 1, 2015, Anderson ran for 101 yards on 14 carries and a touchdown in a 29–10 victory over the Green Bay Packers.
 On December 2, 2015, after a 30–24 win against the New England Patriots in Week 12, Anderson was named the AFC Offensive Player of the Week.
 Anderson compiled 113 rushing yards and two touchdowns, including the game-winning score in overtime.
-The Broncos finished the season 12–4 and Anderson had 720 rushing yards with five touchdowns.
-The Broncos earned the #1-seed in the AFC.
+The Broncos finished the season 12–4 and earned the #1-seed in the AFC with Anderson compiling 720 rushing yards and five touchdowns.
 On January 17, 2016, Anderson had 15 carries for 72 yards and the game-winning touchdown in the first playoff game, the Divisional Round against the Pittsburgh Steelers.
 The Broncos won 23–16.
 In the AFC Championship against the New England Patriots, Anderson had 16 carries for 72 yards.
 The Broncos won 20–18 to advance to the Super Bowl.
-On February 7, 2016, Anderson was a key contributor in the Broncos' 24-10 victory over the Carolina Panthers in Super Bowl 50.
+On February 7, 2016, Anderson was a key contributor in the Broncos' 24–10 victory over the Carolina Panthers in Super Bowl 50.
 In the game, Anderson totaled 100 yards of offense on 27 touches (23 carries and four receptions), one of his carries being a two-yard touchdown run with just over three minutes left, expanding the Broncos' lead to twelve points.